-General Fund Potential Funding
+Potential Funding General Fund

-21. Promote Safe Rooms and/or Shelters Near Edgewood
+20. Promote Safe Rooms and/or Shelters Near Edgewood

-Hazards Mitigated Tornado, Winter Storm, High Wind, Severe Thunderstorm, corridor is prone to severe weather events and has a higher likelihood of tornadoes and hazardous materials incidents.
-This project would identify areas that could be used as shelters for residents and stranded motorists.
+Hazards Mitigated Tornado, Winter Storm, High Wind, Severe Thunderstorm, development and is adjacent to the busy Interstate 40 corridor.
+This corridor is prone to severe weather events and has a higher likelihood of tornadoes and hazardous materials incidents.
+This project would identify areas that could be used as shelters for residents and stranded motorists during winter storm and extreme temperature events.
 It would also promote tornado safe rooms in new schools in Edgewood or evaluate the feasibility for retrofitting existing schools with safe rooms.

-Hazardous Materials,
+Hazardous Materials, Extreme Temperatures